 How does Brexit affect this?

-If you want an EASA-issued licence, then you will need to sit examinations set by an EASA National Authority such as Austro Control.
-Bristol Groundschool has obtained EASA approvals to offer training from the Irish Aviation Authority and is an Austro Control examination centre, so students are able to choose whether they want to sit EASA or UK CAA exams depending on what licence they are looking to achieve.
+If you are seeking an EASA licence, you must pass exams that are administered by a national EASA authority such as Austro Control.
+Bristol Groundschool has received EASA approval from the Irish Aviation Authority and is an Austro Control examination centre.
+Students can choose to take the EASA or UK CAA examinations, depending on which licence they are seeking.
 You are not restricted to Austro Control though; you could train with us then sit your exams with any of the EASA National Authorities.

 Can I take CAA and EASA exams at the same time?

 Yes.
 BGS is registered and has approvals for both, and the courseware is the same.
-You will, obviously must apply for registration with both the CAA and Austro Control and pay for two sets of exams.
+You must, of course, register with both the CAA and Austro Control and pay for two exams.